Peter Morse Fly Fishing Albany Island

 That tidal flow and the sheltered waters of these straits is why a pearl farm was built here.
 Now defunct, the buildings are a fishing lodge, and if you don’t want to fish its just a peaceful, quiet, island retreat, the sort of place where you can just disappear, and the words to the song “A little further north each year”, come very easily to mind.
 Just about the most disturbing thing that can happen is a ripe mango falling on the tin roof of the mess area with a loud bang.

-But for me Albany Island is about fishing and fly-fishing in particular.
+But for me, Albany Island is about fishing and fly-fishing in particular.
 There are broadly three different types of fly fishing here, the mangrove river and creek systems, mostly for barramundi, the reefs and passages for pelagic fish such as queenfish, mackerel, coral trout and trevally, and then there are all the sheltered bays where you can find all sorts of flats dwelling creatures.

 To the south of the island is the extensive Jacky Jacky system, and south of that again is the Jardine river system.
 Both of these large estuaries have good barramundi fishing early and late in the season with many miles of pristine mangrove creeks and all their attendant life to explore.
 Just being up a mangrove creek is a constant reminder of the force and tenacity of life.

 There are reef systems dotted all around the main island, and the passages between the islands are accessible most of the time.
 We had some great sessions of endless bent rods on many of these points and reefs, with queenfish, trevally and coral trout, in particular, being very prominent late in the year.
 This was outside the trade wind season, an important consideration for fly fishers.
-The doldrums period takes you though the west season when it is going to be hot, steamy, stormy and fishy.
+The doldrums period takes you through the west season when it is going to be hot, steamy, stormy and fishy.
 If you don’t like the heat and the humidity go in winter, but anticipate the wind.

 The best fishing from my own perspective is the flats fishing.
 The front side of the island has a magnificent white sand beach about a 30minute walk over the island.
 A short evening session there (find the gutters and you’ll find the fish) produced a satisfying string of hookups with a variety of fish, mostly trevally and one session produced four trevally species in almost as many casts, brassy, GT, golden, and diamond.